-As someone working in the hospitality industry you might also be able to include some deductions in your income tax return if they related to earning your income.
-You might be able to claim expenses such as:
+You might also be able to include some deductions in your income tax return if they relate to earning your income (visit the ATO's website to learn more).
+Claimable expenses may include: